-This week I’m talking about dating by text (again!), whether a man should stay ‘buff’ to keep a relationship and what to do when your annoying mate phones you at 2 am.
+This week I’m talking about texting rules for dating (again!), whether a man should stay ‘buff’ to keep a relationship and what to do when your annoying mate phones you at 2 am.

 If you would like any advice, feel free to message me or pop a comment in the comment box at the end of this post.
 I promise to be gentle.

 Here are this week’s questions.

 From day 1 she made it clear she’d only stay around if I get buff.
 I am 6′4 and 170 and we have been going out for 1 year.
 She loves all my personal traits, but her number 1 condition is me being more macho.
 I want to be loved for who I am first and then work on my muscles.
 Her sine qua non is my buffness.

 A: If there’s something you do need to develop, it’s not a six pack – it’s a backbone.

 I’m guessing quite a few women will be rather amused at your ‘dilemma’ because many women are treated like this all the time – and it’s not pleasant.

 My question to you is why do you want to be with a woman for whom your only value is as a living embodiment of Barbie’s boyfriend Ken?

 You say you want to be loved for who you are first.
 I’d suggest you need to love you a little more too.
 Ask yourself, why am I putting up with this?